Positive cones and bi-orderings on almost-direct products of free groups: Examples

 The automorphism group of a free group is one of the most interesting groups in combinatorial group theory.
 This group and many of their subgroups were deeply studied however many questions still remain open.
-In this section we shall prove that some of its subgroups are bi-ordered, and we may use the explicit order coming from the Magnus order for free groups described in Subsection~\ref{magnus}.
+In this section we consider some of its subgroups.

 Let $F_n$ be a free group of rank $n\geq 2$ generated by $n$ letters $\{ x_1, x_2, \ldots, x_n \}$ and $\aut{F_n}$ be its automorphism group.
 For any two elements $a$ and $b$ of a group $G$ its commutator is given by $[a,b]=a^{-1}b^{-1}ab$ and let $[G, G]$ denote the commutator subgroup of $G$.
 The group $\aut{F_n/[F_n, F_n]}$ is isomorphic to the general linear group $GL_n(\Z)$ over the ring of integers.
 The kernel of the natural map